Family, fans bid adieu to music icon Jerry Lee Lewis

 Lewis, who called himself “The Killer,” was the last survivor of a generation of artists that rewrote music history, a group that included Elvis Presley, Chuck Berry and Little Richard.

-Donnie Swaggart recalled a meeting in Memphis between Lewis and members of the Nitty Gritty Dirt Band, a country rock band, that highlighted Lewis’ humorous side.
+Swaggart’s son, Donnie Swaggart, recalled a meeting in Memphis between Lewis and members of the Nitty Gritty Dirt Band, a country rock band, that highlighted Lewis’ humorous side.

 He said his father and Lewis were walking toward an arena’s exit as the band members were coming in.
 “As they neared Lewis, one asked, ‘Is that who I think it is?
 Is that Jerry Lee Lewis?’
 As Jerry Lee passed, one of the men asked, ‘Are you Jerry Lee Lewis?’
 Jerry Lee stopped and looked each of them up and down and said, ‘Boys, Killer’s my name and music’s my thing.’
 And then he walked out.”

-Swaggart said the guys stood there, with their jaws dropped in amazement.
-“What a sense of humor he had,” Swaggart said as the audience laughed.
+Donnie Swaggart said the guys stood there, with their jaws dropped in amazement.
+“What a sense of humor he had,” he said as the audience laughed.

 After his personal life blew up in the late 1950s following news of his marriage to his cousin, 13-year-old — possibly even 12-year-old — Myra Gale Brown, while still married to his previous wife, the piano player and rock rebel was blacklisted from radio and his earnings dropped to virtually nothing.
 Over the following decades, Lewis struggled with drug and alcohol abuse, legal disputes and physical illness.